ros2/design/articles/qos_configurability.md

 ```

 Similarly, hidden parameters could be added.
-All the parameters used for overriding QoS could be declared as hidden, thus avoiding noise for the user in commands like `ros2 param list`.
+All the parameters used for overriding QoS could be declared as hidden, thus avoiding "noise" in commands like `ros2 param list`.

 #### Only declaring some parameters